Yusuffil/Spring-Boot-Projects/README.md

-Farklı senaryolarla yazılmış API projeleri mevcuttur.
-OneToMany ve ManyToOne ilişkileri kullanılarak Spring Boot ile CRUD işlemleri yapılmıştır.
+It contents API projects that developed with different scenario.
+CRUD operations are executed with Spring Boot via OneToMany and ManyToOne relations.